AdobeDocs/cc-everywhere/sample/README.md

 Register your integration by creating a new project in the [Developer Console](https://developer.adobe.com/console).
 * Select "Add an API" > "Creative Cloud Everywhere SDK".
 * Configure OAuth settings.
 In the Developer Console, you should select "Single-Page App" and register redirect URI patterns.
+If you'd like to test the [sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/sample), specify:
+  * https://127.0.0.1:8000/redirect.html in the "Default Redirect URI" field
-You can read more [here](../src/pages/reference/authorization/index.md)
+  * https://localhost:8000/redirect.html in the "Redirect URI patterns" field You can read more [here](../src/pages/reference/authorization/index.md)

 ## Step 2: Install `mkcert` via Homebrew
-#

 `mkcert` is a simple tool for making locally-trusted development certificates.
 It automatically installs a local CA in the system root store, and generates locally-trusted certificates.

 Install it using either `npm install mkcert` or `brew install mkcert`.